+My friend Elsha has recently set up her own Zazzle store, inspired by a gift voucher I sent her as a birthday present.
+Check it out.
 Meanwhile, I bought a couple of my own products.
-Later in the year I’ll be going to Germany for a wedding, so I bought two each of the products that feature photographs my parents bought when they were there last year.
-The Christmas tree ornament is beautiful, but I was disappointed with the coffee mug, so I’ve withdrawn it from sale.
+I’ll be going to Germany for a wedding later this year, so as a gift I bought copies of products that feature photographs my parents bought when they were there last year.
+I’m particularly pleased with this Christmas tree ornament.

 The folks at Three Quarks Daily are currently running the third annual competition for the best science related blog post of the year.
 The list of candidates is here, and your vote is needed (quick, before the poll closes).
 Final winners are decided by a blend of both public votes and judges’ selections, as explained on the site.